Edd Mann Developer

 Limit Bandwidth Usage

-SCP also adds support to limit the bandwidth available to the transfer.
-In a similar fashion to recursively transferring directory files, all is a required is a ‘-l’ flag and limit value supplied in kbit/s.
+SCP also supports limiting the bandwidth available to the transfer.
+Similar to recursively transferring directory files, all that is required is the ‘-l’ flag followed by the limit value supplied in kbit/s.

 $ scp -l 56 user@host:/file/on/remote /file/on/local # remote to local @ 56kbps